Have you seen the clouds of starlings on Blackpool Piers, the Tower and the beach?

 Although it’s still one of the commonest of garden birds, its decline elsewhere makes it a Red List species of high conservation concern.

-So the clouds of birds which roost on our piers are even more important than they might at a glance seem.
+So the clouds of birds which roost on our piers are even more important than they might seem.